Mexican top court rejects ban on cash fares for ride-hailing firms

-MEXICO CITY, Oct 16 (Reuters) - The Mexican Supreme Court on Tuesday struck down a ban on cash fares for ride-hailing firms, setting a key precedent for Uber and other industry players seeking to reach millions of Mexicans without credit cards.
+MEXICO CITY (Reuters) - The Mexican Supreme Court on Tuesday struck down a ban on cash fares for ride-hailing firms, setting a key precedent for Uber and other industry players seeking to reach millions of Mexicans without credit cards.

 With a majority of eight ministers, the court ruled that a ban on cash fares in the Western state of Colima was unconstitutional, Uber said.
 The company does not currently operate in Colima.